UniqueShako/npm_latest_packages/README.md

 To run this program yourself you will need a libraries.io API key, which can be obtained by signing up for a free libraries.io account and checking your account settings page.
 This program depends on the "requests" library which you may need to install using "pip install requests"

-This may take several minutes to run depending on how much load is being put on the libraries.io servers.
+This may take several minutes (There are a LOT of NPM packages posted and updated every day) to run depending on how much load is being put on the libraries.io servers.
 It will handle errors and wait 2 minutes between each error code returned from the server.

 If it encounters 10 error messages over the course of running, the program will clean up duplicates and end.
 You can try messing with the error threshold if you're not getting enough results.
 The libraries.io API is unstable and will return 502 bad gateway errors at some points.
 I haven't been able to determine a pattern for these besides that it seems to happen around 3-5 thousand entries.